dhruv114523/webapp_document_upload/README.md

 This MVP includes:
 - Fully functional MongoDB integration
 - File upload, storage, and search capability
+- Automatic dashboard creation using metadata of documents that are uploaded

 > 📝 Note:
 > The original, fully tested backend implementation is preserved and will be reintroduced here shortly.
 The decision to reimplement the backend from scratch is under review.